 What foods should athletes avoid?

 When athletes are considering making changes to their nutrition, it is more beneficial to focus on what they can add to their diet instead of trying to "avoid" certain foods.
-Wehrle often encourages athletes to look at their eating habits and see where they could benefit from adding foods they don't consume often enough - whether that is dairy, pre-activity carbohydrates or vegetables.
+Athletes should look at their eating habits and see where they could benefit from adding foods they don't consume often enough - whether that is dairy, pre-activity carbohydrates or vegetables.

 Of course, processed food should be consumed in moderation, and it's best to avoid high-fat foods before training or competing.
 A high-fat meal shortly before activity may take a toll on an athlete's digestion, and subsequently, their performance.